-House Democrats Play Catch Up On Agenda After Shutdown
+House Democrats Play Catch-Up On Agenda After Shutdown

 Members like Progressive Caucus Co-chair Rep. Pramila Jayapal, D-Wash., say that gives Democrats a powerful platform.

 "We didn't back down on this president and we showed that we will hold him accountable," Jayapal said.
-"That got us enormous credibility with the American public."
+"That got us enormous credibility with the American public.

 But that may not be helpful for many of the more moderate Democrats who won tough races in previously Republican districts on promises to overcome gridlock.

-That's why losing the early weeks of legislating has been particularly frustrating for a lot of freshman.
+That's why losing the early weeks of legislating has been particularly frustrating for a lot of freshmen.
 They wanted a head start before the State of the Union, where Trump will set his own agenda.

 And their class co-chair, Rep. Colin Allred, D-Texas, says his fellow newbies are itching to show their constituents that they can deliver on their campaign promises.